hexojs/site/source/docs/internationalization.md

 ### Index files for languages

-For each laguage create a index file that will be rendered using using the index template in the specific language:
+For each language that you want to serve content in, you might want to create an index file.
+This way your index page will be also rendered in each language that you are serving.
+To do this, you need to create regular markdown pages located in folders whose names are the languages code and refer to the index template (Where you are supposed to use the ```__() or _p()``` translation helpers).
+For instance:

 ```
 └── workspace/
     └── source/